UM-org/.github/README.md

   - [Getting Started](#getting-started)

 ## About

-We are a friendly group of thinkers, designers & techies constantly delivering new products that can be trusted to bring your vision to life with modern, robust solutions.

 - **Mission**: We provide packaged solutions and custom engagement options for brands, ONGs, startups, small to medium scale companies and other agencies looking to white label.
 - **The Culture Code**: For us, our values are more than just words.
 These won’t be on any test, but the come from the heart and run deep through our culture.